DGValero/data-analytics-power-bi-report577/README.md

 ### Building the Product Detail Page

-The purpose of this page is provide an in-depth look at which products within the inventory are performing well, with the option to filter by product and region.
+The purpose of this page is providing an in-depth look at which products within the inventory are performing well, with the option to filter by product and region.

 To achieve this, you I built a report page that provides insights for all products and regions combined.